SonyaMoisset/Team-Treehouse_Training/12-Rails-Development/09-Database-Foundations.md

 - Manipulating Schema with SQL
 - Joining Relational Data Between Tables in SQL
 - SQL Calculating, Aggregating and Other Functions
+- Securing and Maintaining a MySQL Database

+# COMPLETED | 25/11/2016
+# 618 points